Dongfeng (missile): Dongfeng 25

-Dongfeng 26
+Dongfeng 26 (CSS-18)

 The DF-26C is an IRBM with a range of at least 5,000 km, far enough to reach U.S. naval bases in Guam.
 Few details are known, but it is believed to be solid-fuelled and road-mobile, allowing it to be stored in underground bunkers and fired at short notice, hence difficult to counter.
 It is possible that the DF-26C is a follow-up version of the DF-21.
 Possible warheads include conventional, nuclear or even maneuverable anti-ship and hypersonic glide warheads.

+Dongfeng 27

+The DF-27 (CH-SS-X-24) is an intermediate-range ballistic missile (IRBM) equipped with a hypersonic glide vehicle (HGV) warhead.
+The ballistic missile was in development as of 2021, with a range of 5,000 km to 8,000 km.

 Dongfeng 31 (CSS-10)

-The DF-31 (CSS-10) is China's newest road-mobile, solid-fuel ICBM developed by the 4th Aerospace Academy (now ARMT).
+The DF-31 (CSS-10) is a solid-fuel ICBM developed by China's 4th Aerospace Academy (now ARMT).
 The DF-31 has range of 8,000+ km, and can carry a single 1,000 kt warhead, or up to three 20-150 kt MIRV warheads.
 An improved version, the DF-31A, has range of 11,000+ km, far enough to reach Los Angeles from Beijing.
 The DF-31 was developed to replace many of China's older ballistic missiles, and served as basis to the new JL-2 (CSS-NX-4/CSS-NX-5) SLBM.
 In 2009, approx. 30 DF-31/DF-31A are estimated to be in service; it is possible this number may have increased since then.
 12 were displayed at the 2009 military parade in Beijing commemorating the 60th anniversary of the PRC's founding.

-The latest variant DF-31AG was displayed at the 2019 parade taking place in Beijing celebrating the 70th anniversary of PRC.
+The DF-31AG uses a mobile launcher with improved mobility.
+It made its first official public appearance in the 2017 PLA Day Parade.

 Dongfeng 41 (CSS-20)

-The DF-41 (CSS-20), capable of being armed with ten or twelve MIRV warheads, is China's newest addition to its nuclear arsenal.
+The DF-41 (CSS-20) is a solid-fuel ICBM equipped to carry ten or twelve MIRV warheads.
 With an estimated range between 12,000 - 15,000 km, it is believed to surpass the range of the US's LGM-30 Minuteman ICBM to become the world's longest range missile.

+Dongfeng 61

+The DF-61 is a solid-fuel ICBM and the newest addition to China's nuclear arsenal.
+It was first unveiled during the 2025 China Victory Day Parade.